Arthritis of neck

 5. Horseshoe pillows when traveling

-When you’re traveling by car, plane, or train, a horseshoe pillow is great support for your neck.
+When you’re traveling by car, plane, or train, a horseshoe pillow is a great support for your neck.

 If you have neck pain, don’t let your head bend to the side when you sleep during traveling.
 Make sure your neck is supported